Half Dome: Hiking the Cable Route

 The Cable Route can be crowded.
 Since 2010, all hikers who intend to ascend the Cable Route must first obtain permits when the cables are up between May and October.
-Permits are limited to 300 per day, and as of 2022, more than 70,000 applications were received in the pre-season and daily permit lotteries.
+Permits are limited to 300 per day.
+These permits could be transferred to other individuals, and unfortunately due to scalpers purchasing multiple permits they sold out very quickly, later reselling for upwards of $60 per permit.
+Due to issues with the previous seasons' permit system the 2012 season saw some changes, under the new system permits were non transferrable and were assigned on a monthly lottery.
+As of 2024, more than 70,000 applications were received in the pre-season and daily permit lotteries.
 Permits are checked by a ranger on the trail.
 Hikers without permits are not allowed to hike beyond the base of the sub-dome or to the bottom of the cables.
 Hikers caught bypassing the rangers to visit either the sub-dome or main dome without a permit face fines of up to $5,000, and/or 6 months in jail.

 Backpackers with an appropriate wilderness permit can receive a Half Dome permit when they pick up their wilderness permit with no additional reservation required.
 Rock climbers who reach the top of Half Dome without entering the subdome area can descend on the Half Dome Trail without a permit.

 The top of Half Dome is a large, flat area where climbers can relax and enjoy their accomplishment.
 The summit offers views of the surrounding areas, including Little Yosemite Valley and the Valley Floor.
 A notable location to one side of Half Dome is the "Diving Board", where Ansel Adams took his photograph Monolith, the Face of Half Dome on April 10, 1927.
 Often confused with "the Visor," a small overhanging ledge at the summit, the Diving Board is on the shoulder of Half Dome.

 The Cable Route was added to the National Register of Historic Places in 2012.

 Incidents and risks

 As of 2024, there have been 10 confirmed deaths on the cable section since they were erected in 1919.

-On July 13, 2024, during a sudden rainstorm, a female was descending, when she lost her footing and slid just beyond her father's reach and tumbled 200 feet to her death.
+On July 13, 2024, during a sudden rainstorm, a woman was descending, when she lost her footing and slid just beyond her father's reach and tumbled 200 feet to her death.
 In August 2024, there were calls to double the number of wooden rungs on the climb, to increase safety.
 Most accidents occur when the rock is wet, and climbers are advised to check the weather before attempting the summit.

 Cloud-to-ground lightning strikes can be a risk while on or near the summit.
 On July 27, 1985, five hikers were struck by lightning, resulting in two fatalities.